shanelnumber5/341-web-design/_docs/topic-12/02-rwd/page-05.md

 .col-12 {width: 100%;}
 ```

-We should also apply the following to all the classes
+We should also apply the following to all the classes:

 ```css
 [class*="col-"] {